Kidney Stones

 PH is an inherited disease in which the liver does not create enough functional enzymes to prevent elevated levels of oxalate in the blood and urine.
 Since PH is a condition present from birth, kidney stones may form as early as during childhood or adolescence and may progress to kidney failure by adulthood if not properly treated.

-In the body, glyoxylate is metabolized into glycine in the presence of an AGT enzyme in healthy individuals.
-However, in patients with PH1, the absence of the AGT enzyme converts glyoxylate into oxalate.
-This, in turn, results in elevated levels of oxalate that increases the risk of kidney stone formation that can cause kidney failure.
+In healthy individuals, glyoxylate in the body is metabolized by an AGT enzyme to produce glycine.
+Patients with PH1 do not produce enough AGT.
+Without AGT, glyoxylate converts into oxalate, therefore, increasing the body’s oxalate levels.
+An increased level of oxalate increases the risk of kidney stone formation that could lead to kidney failure.
 If oxalate is unable to be excreted from the kidneys through urine, it may deposit in vital organs such as the eyes, bones, skin, and heart.
 This is a condition called oxalosis.

 Symptoms